Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 - Helps you to find out key metrics and track them visually
 - Check-in often and early
 - Stronger source code control
-- Continuous integration is running unit tests whenever you commit code
+- CI is running unit tests whenever you commit code
 - Automate the build and test everyone
 - Keep the build fast with automated deployment

 ## Disadvantages of CI

-Here, are cons/drawbacks of Continuous Integration process:
+Here, are cons/drawbacks of CI process:

-- Initial setup time and training is required to get acquainted with Cl server
+- Initial setup time and training is required to get acquainted with CI server
 - Development of suitable test procedures is essential
-- Well-developed test-suite required many resources for Cl server
+- Well-developed test-suite required many resources for CI server
 - Conversion of familiar processes
 - Requires additional servers and environments
 - Waiting times may occur when multiple developers want to integrate their code around the same time

 ## Summary

-- Continuous Integration definition: Continuous integration is a software development method where members of the team can integrate their work at least once a day
+- Continuous Integration definition: CI is a software development method where members of the team can integrate their work at least once a day
-- CI/CD meaning combination of Continuous Integration and Continuous Delivery or Continuous Deployment.
+- CI/CD meaning combination of CI and Continuous Delivery or Continuous Deployment.
 - Development without CI creates lots of bugs whereas Development with CI offers Fewer bugs
 - Important activities of Continous Integration are: